exercism/elixir/docs/ABOUT.md

 There is no "conversion cost" for calling Erlang, meaning you can run Erlang code right next to Elixir code.

 Elixir has "First Class Documentation" meaning comments that can be attached to a function, making it easier to retrieve.
-Regular expressions are also given first class treatment so that you don't have to escape the escape of strings etc.
+Regular expressions are also given first class treatment, removing awkward escaping within strings.

-[whatsapp.com](https://www.whatsapp.com/) is built upon Erlang and touts that it has been able to handle more than 2 Million users *concurrently* on a single server node.
-Elixir programmers have been able to achieve similar results, showing that Elixir compiles down without losing the power of Erlang.
+Elixir programmers have been able to achieve handle thousands of requests and responses *concurrently* on a single server node.
+It has been used successfully for microservices that need to consume and serve a multitude of APIs rapidly.

 The [Phoenix framework](http://www.phoenixframework.org/) helps structure Elixir applications for the web.